-Compensation report
+Compensation Report

-People are DKSH's greatest asset.
-Consequently, DKSH creates a leading organization by consistently attracting, developing and rewarding the best professionals and specialists within its dynamic and complex business environment.
+DKSH creates a leading organization by consistently attracting, developing, and rewarding the best professionals and specialists within its dynamic and complex business environment.

 The Compensation report provides an overview of DKSH remuneration principles and programs as well as information about the method of determination of compensation.
-Further, this report includes details around the compensation of the members of the Board of Directors and of the Executive Committee related to the business year 2020.
+Further, this report includes details around the compensation of the members of the Board of Directors and of the Executive Committee related to the business year 2021.